Ahket-net/docs/MD/CADET Reference Manual.md

    - Example: "File Attachment <passport: attachment>"
    - Example: In case a variable that is `CL`, `AC` or `AT` (see below), "Attested Balance is <account balance: AC>"
 - `ReaderFriendlyFormat`: Is a reformatting of the SimplePresentation of an object using indentations and line breaks to make it easier to read.
 It is used when demonstrating or educating about CADET structures.
 - `FormalText`: Is the formal layout to present a thorough textual representation.
-It ALWAYS include a boilerplate clause that is appropriate for the type of document being templated.
-The boilerplate clause should reflect the legal and formal aspects relevant to the specific type of document.It is used as the primary presentation to the public.
+It ALWAYS includes a boilerplate clause that is appropriate for the type of document being templates.
+The boilerplate clause should reflect the legal and formal aspects relevant to the specific type of document.
+It is used as the primary presentation to the public.
    - Example: "Driver License \n Name: <name:text> \n Address: <address:text>".
    - Note that if `FormalText` is not provided, then the `ReaderFriendlyFormat` acts as `FormalText`, and ADDING to it a relevant boilerplate clause.